Tkei-54/Tongi-Aviation-Data-Analysis/README.md

 9. A powerpoint presentation.
    This contains a summary of my research and insights, plus recommendations and next steps for the client.

+10. A tableau chart file.
+    This contains all my tableau charts that informed my recommendations.

 Attached is my Tableau Dashboard link here for your perusal.
 Kindly note that it only contains a snapshot of my sheets: https://public.tableau.com/views/AviationDataDashboard_17455997384990/Dashboard2?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link